 An odds ratio greater than 1 suggests more positive outcomes among the cases than controls; an odds ratio less than 1 suggests the reverse.
 An odds ratio of 1 suggests that the probability of the positive outcomes in cases and controls is the same.

 The odds ratio is a point estimate.
 It is useful to measure a confidence interval around this ratio.
 Confidence intervals are created so that the probability of the true odds ratio falling outside of the interval is small, say less than 5 percent.
-If there are a large number of cases in the study, the distribution of the natural log odds ratio, shown in the following formula as L, is approximately normal:
+If there is a large number of cases in the study, the distribution of the natural log odds ratio, shown in the following formula as L, is approximately normal:

 [INSERT EQUATION]